What is prison overcrowding?

 The overall trend in the rate of imprisonment was fairly consistent between 1950 and 1990.
 Between 1951 and 1981, judges were sending more and more people to prison, culminating in major overcrowding problems in the late 1970s.

 Initially in the early 1990s there was a drop in the prison population, when new early release measures were introduced, following the 1991 Woolf Report into the Strangeways riots.
 Lord Woolf warned in the report that conditions in some prisons were “no longer tolerable” and that the prison population would double from 44,000 to 83,000 by 2008 on contemporary trends.

 However after less than a year, most of these early release measures were reversed, and the prison population began once again to rise rapidly, stimulated by the then Conservative Home Secretary Michael Howard, who avowed that “prison works”.

 With the prison population continuing to grow, the Labour government elected in 1997 introduced a number of measures to reduce prison overcrowding.
-The Narey reforms of 1999 reduced prisoner numbers by reducing the numbers held on remand, and there was greater use of additional prison places in the private sector.
+The Narey reforms of 1999 reduced inmate numbers by reducing the numbers held on remand, and there was greater use of additional prison places in the private sector.

 An emergency extension to the Home Detention Curfew scheme was ordered by the Home Office in 2003, permitting prisoners to leave early with an electronic tag attached to monitor their movements.